teaminkling/refresh-21/README.md

       iconOrder = ["Reddit"]
    ```

 Make sure that the icon title must match the icon's file name.
-If the title contains more than one word, say "My Awesome Site",
+If the title contains more than one word, e.g., "My
-you can use dash "-" for the icon name: `my-awesome-site.svg`.
+Awesome Site", you can use a hyphen for the icon name: `my-awesome-site.svg`.

-### Creating a blog post
+#### Posts/Submissions

-You can create a new blog post page by going to the root of your project and typing:
+You can manually create a new blog post page by going to the root of your project and typing:

 ```
 hugo new blog/:blog-post.md